prefork/bloatpng/README.md

 ### In your ruby code

+Require the gem:

+`require 'bloatpng'`

+Then use it for evil:

 `BloatPNG.bloat(input_filename, output_filename, optional_bytes_to_add)`

-For example, to inflate the file `smiley.png` by 1MB and save it as 'sad.png'
+For example, to inflate the file `smiley.png` by 1MB and save it as 'sad.png':

 `BloatPNG.bloat('smiley.png', 'sad.png', 1*1024*1024)`